 - This posture has the potential to make you feel energized.

 - This asana refreshes the brain cells and stimulates the brain.

 3. Uttanasana (Standing forward fold)

-- Help to stimulate the liver and kidneys.
+- Helps to stimulate the liver and kidneys.

-- Give your hamstrings, calves, and hips a good stretch.
+- Gives your hamstrings, calves, and hips a good stretch.

 4. Tadasana (Mountain Pose)

-Tadasana (Mountain Pose) gives your body an exceptional stretch against gravity.
-Not just that, it helps steady your breathing, improves your posture as well as strengthens your thighs and knees, thus preparing you for another exhausting day.
-The best part is that it’s easiest among all to practice.
+Tadasana (Mountain Pose), known as one of the easy asanas for losing weight, gives your body an exceptional stretch against gravity.
+Not just that, it helps steady your breathing, improves your posture, as well as strengthens your thighs and knees, thus preparing you for another exhausting day.
+The best part is that it’s the easiest of all to practice.

 - Work best in posture problems.
-Help in correcting the tendency to hunch or slouch.
+Helps in correcting the tendency to hunch or slouch.